03 Using R syntax

 4.1 Introduction

-In aifedcuation, a text embedding model is stored as an
+embedding model is stored as an object of class

-contains all relevant information for transforming raw texts into a
+information for transforming raw texts into a numeric representation

 In aifedcuation, the transformation of raw texts into numbers is a separate step from downstream tasks such as classification.
 This is to reduce computational time on machines with low performance.
 By separating text embedding from other tasks, the text embedding has to be calculated only once and can be used for different tasks at the same time.
 Another advantage is that the training of the downstream tasks involves only the downstream tasks an not the parameters of the embedding model, making training less time-consuming, thus decreasing computational intensity.
 Finally, this approach allows the analysis of long documents by applying the same algorithm to different parts.